BrettAF/ArrAnt-Team-Repo/Documentation/The Cost Function.md

 antenna_cost_per_style = quantity.*(254283*exp(diameters.*0.1555)); %$
 ```
 ## Total Cost
-Once the cost of all major components have been calculated the total cost is simply the summation of the calculated component vectors as well as the calculated trenching scalar and the miscellaneous cost parameter.
+Once the cost of all major components have been calculated, the total cost is simply the summation of the calculated component vectors as well as the calculated trenching scalar and the miscellaneous cost parameter.
 The sum of each vector is individually calculated first to ensure that no value is accidentally added multiple times.
 Summation for component cost is calculated here, not after each of the above equations for multiple reasons.
 When analyzing and calculating the cost of the arrays, individual styles are kept together as as the same index in the antenna_cost_per_style, transmitter_cost_per_style, concrete_cost_per_style, and receiver_cost_per_style vectors.
 This allows individual component costs based on diameter, power, and quantity to be kept with their same styles, allowing error calculation as well as modification to individual styles to see how the cost changes.
-AFter the sum of each vector is calculated the scalar total_trenching_cost and mis_costs are added to result in the variable cost, inn US dollars.
+After the sum of each vector is calculated the scalar total_trenching_cost and misc_costs are added to result in the variable cost, in US dollars.
-Once the cost is calculated interest is applied.
-All the models used data from 2023, so to apply to future building projects the cost is adjusted.
+Once the cost is calculated, interest is applied.
+All the models used data from 2023, so to accurately calculate future building projects, the cost is appropriately adjusted.
 Interest is calculated using the compound interest formula.
 The total_cost is the total project cost for the antenna arrays in US dollars for the year in which the project is built.
 ```
 unadjusted_cost = sum(antenna_cost_per_style)+sum(transmitter_cost_per_style)+sum(concrete_cost_per_style)+sum(receiver_cost_per_style)+total_trenching_cost+misc_costs;

 total_cost = unadjusted_cost*(1+interest/100)^(yearBuilt-2023);

-end
 ```